Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 `uris`, same for the second request's HTTP `method`, and the third request's `host` header.

-Now that we understand how the `hosts`, `uris` and `methods` properties work together, let's explore each property individually.
+Now that we understand how the `hosts`, `uris`, and `methods` properties work together, let's explore each property individually.

 [Back to TOC](#table-of-contents)